-Federation of St. Cuthbert's and St. Sebastian's Catholic Primary Schools Parent Guide
+Federation of St. Cuthbert's Catholic Primary Schools

+Parent Guide

-The school will support your child with their medical needs but to do this we ask that you; ☐ tell us if your child has a medical condition ☐ work with us to ensure your child has a complete and up-to-date Healthcare Plan for their child ☐ inform us about the medication your child requires during school hours ☐ inform us of any medication your child requires while taking part in educational visits or residential visits, especially when these include overnight stays ☐ tell us about any changes to your child's medication, what they take, when, and how much ☐ inform us of any changes to your child's condition $\square$ ensure your child's medication and medical devices are labelled with their full name and date of birth and a supply a spare provided with the same information ensure that your child's medication is within expiry dates ☐ inform us if your child is feeling unwell $\Box$ ensure your child catches up on any school work they have missed ☐ ensure your child has regular reviews about their condition with their doctor or specialist healthcare professional and information that will require us to support your child is passed on ASAP ☐ Ensure your child has a written care/self-management plan from their doctor or specialist healthcare professional to help them child manage
+The school will support your child with their medical needs.
+To do this we ask that you;

+- $\hfill\square$ tell us if your child has a medical condition - $\hfill\square$ work with us to ensure your child has a complete and up-to-date Healthcare Plan for their child - \Box inform us about the medication your child requires during school hours - $\hfill\square$ inform us of any medication your child requires while taking part in educational visits or residential visits, especially when these include overnight stays - $\hfill \Box$ tell us about any changes to your child's medication, what they take, when, and how much - \Box inform us of any changes to your child's condition - ensure your child's medication and medical devices are labelled with their full name and date of birth and a supply a spare provided with the same information - \Box ensure that your child's medication is within expiry dates - \Box inform us if your child is feeling unwell - \Box ensure your child catches up on any school work they have missed - □ ensure your child has regular reviews about their condition with their doctor or specialist healthcare professional and information that will require us to support your child is passed on ASAP - □ Ensure your child has a written care/self-management plan from their doctor or specialist healthcare professional to help them child manage their condition.